diagrams/diagrams-doc/README.markdown

   particular `rst2xml` should be on your PATH),
 * the Haskell [docutils package](http://github.com/diagrams/docutils), and
 * the latest version of [shake](http://hackage.haskell.org/package/shake).

-To build the website, you will additionally need

 * [hakyll](http://hackage.haskell.org/package/hakyll)-4.x.

 Once you have all the dependencies, simply do